jchultarsky101/pcli/README.md

 ## Change Log

-The latest version is 1.6.7
+The latest version is 1.6.8

+### Version 1.6.8

+* Modified the upload-model-meta command to delete metadata property when the value is emty string.
+This is to eliminate undesirable side effect when searching
+* Added label-folder command that uses KNN for automatic classification of models

 ### Version 1.6.7